 - 1. Legal Compliance: Permittee shall comply with all applicable federal, state, and local laws in existence on the effective date of this ITP or adopted thereafter. - 2.
-CEQA Compliance: Permittee shall implement and adhere to the mitigation measures related to the Covered Species in the Biological Resources section of the Environmental Impact Report (SCH No.: 2018051021) adopted by the County of Riverside on June 18, 2019, as lead agency for the Project pursuant to the California Environmental Quality Act (CEQA) (Pub.
-Resources Code, § 21000 et seq.).
-None of the factors that would trigger the need for subsequent or supplemental environmental analysis of the Project under Public Resources Code section 21166 or California Code of Regulations, title 14, sections 15162 and 15163, exist as a result of this Amended ITP. - 3.
+CEQA Compliance: Permittee shall implement and adhere to the mitigation measures related to the Covered Species in the Biological Resources section of the Environmental Impact Report (SCH No.: 2018021021) adopted by the County of Riverside on June 18, 2019 as lead agency for the Project pursuant to the California Environmental Quality Act (CEQA) (Pub.
+Resources Code, § 21000 et seq.). - 3.
 LSA Agreement Compliance: Permittee shall implement and adhere to the mitigation measures and conditions related to the Covered Species in the Lake and Streambed Alteration Agreement (LSAA) for the Project (1600-2019-0209-06), including a notification that serves as an LSAA by operation of law pursuant to Section 1602(a)(4)(D), pursuant to Fish and Game Code section 1600 et seq. - 4.
 FESA Compliance: Permittee shall implement and adhere to the terms and conditions related to the Covered Species in the Biological Opinion, as issued August 28, 2019 (FWS-ERIV-18B0223-19F0998) pursuant to the Federal Endangered Species Act (FESA), that encompasses the Project.
-For purposes of this ITP, where the terms and conditions for the Covered Species in the federal authorization are less protective of the Covered Species or otherwise conflict with this ITP, the conditions of approval set forth in this ITP shall control. - 5.
-ITP Time Frame Compliance: Permittee shall fully implement and adhere to the conditions of this ITP within the time frames set forth below and as set forth in the Mitigation Monitoring and Reporting Program (MMRP), which is included as Attachment 1 to this ITP.
+For purposes of this ITP, where the terms and conditions for the Covered Species in the federal authorization are less protective of the

+Covered Species or otherwise conflict with this ITP, the conditions of approval set forth in this ITP shall control.

+5. ITP Time Frame Compliance: Permittee shall fully implement and adhere to the conditions of this ITP within the time frames set forth below and as set forth in the Mitigation Monitoring and Reporting Program (MMRP), which is included as Attachment 1 to this ITP.